 The Pakenham Warriors Junior representative program is an elite pathway for talented juniors in the Pakenham & District Basketball Association’s’ Junior Domestic Competition.

-In 2015, Pakenham Warriors have 27 teams competing in the VJBL which has 1,074 teams competing throughout a number of divisions in age groups from Under 12’s through to Under 20’s.
+In 2019/20, Pakenham Warriors will have 30 teams competing in the VJBL competing throughout a number of divisions in age groups from Under 12’s through to Under 20’s.

 ABOUT the VICTORIAN JUNIOR BASKETBALL LEAGUE